rlkelly/anidasor/contract_descriptions/Lender.md

 Lender
 ------------

-This is just a standard wallet
+This is just a standard wallet that lends funds to a Funding Request.